Znamia Digital Archive

 About the Archive

 The Znamia Digital Archive contains all obtainable published issues from 1931 on, with an additional year’s worth of content added on an annual basis.
 Spanning 92 years, it contains approximately 26,568 articles, or around 260,000 pages.
-If converted to print, this volume would occupy 41 feet of library shelf space.
+If converted to print, the archive for this title would occupy 41 feet of library shelf space.

 The archive offers scholars the most comprehensive collection available for this title, and features full article-level digitization, complete original graphics, and searchable text, and is cross-searchable with numerous other East View digital resources.